-Enable the PDF mirror feature by clicking the on/off checkbox.
+Using the project inspector, enable the PDF mirror feature by clicking the on/off checkbox.

 Location

 Specify the folder location for the resulting PDF by clicking the Choose button.
 This location is where Curio will create a single PDF for each section in your project, if you have multiple sections enabled.